morganthomas/winning-arguments/winning-arguments.md

 ## Winning debates

 Having analyzed the concept of winning, we can now shed more light on the concepts of winning arguments and winning debates.
-We are back where we were at the start of the Introduction, at our attempt to explain the meaning of the title, Winning Arguments.
+We are back where we were at the start of the Introduction, at my attempt to explain the meaning of the title, Winning Arguments.

 In the first three paragraphs of the Introduction, we distinguished between two senses of "winning arguments," corresponding to two senses of "argument," i.e. "argument" in the sense of "debate," and "argument" in the sense of "a series of statements designed to provide reason to believe some conclusion(s)."
 We refer to the former as debates and the latter as arguments.